jdwh08/foxnote-quartzsite/content/Principal Component Analysis.md

   - math/linear_algebra
   - ds/ml/featureeng
   - ds/dimension_reduction
-edited: 2025-08-26T21:40
+edited: 2025-09-26T13:41
 created: 2024-03-26T21:39
 ---
 ### Definition:

-Perform [[Feature Selection]] by creating new "components" which do a good job explaining [[Variance]] as a [[Linear Combination]].
-Also reduces noise if they are low-importance [[Orthogonal Vectors]].
+A type of [[Unsupervised Machine Learning]] [[Dimension Reduction]] which learns new [[Basis]] vectors for the input data.

+Data can then be a [[Linear Combination]] of the new basis vectors.
+We can remove basis vectors which don't contribute much to do [[Dimension Reduction]] while doing as good as possible on being able to linearly reconstruct the input data.

+Good basis vectors explain most of the [[Variance]].
+Bad basis vectors might just be noise.

 ---

 # Notes

-PCA is the "bedrock dimensionality reduction technique" for dimensionality reduction / [[Feature Selection]].
+PCA is the "bedrock dimensionality reduction technique" for [[Dimension Reduction]] / [[Feature Selection]].

 Uses the [[Singular Value Decomposition]] to do [[Feature Selection]] linearly.
 Because it uses SVD, it creates a whole new [[Basis]] coordinate system for the data, where the axes capture the most variation.